So You Want to Teach English in Asia?

 You may strike lucky at a chill one, or you may wind up wondering if you somehow enrolled in a military training camp by accident.
 When we first applied, one big positive that was lauded by ex-employees was that ‘you get paid on time’.
 This, of course, is a laughably pathetic positive criticism because being paid on time should be par for the course.
 The sad truth is, for many smaller hagwons, it is not.

+People generally have far better experiences teaching with EPIK than at a hagwon.
 You’re given a co-teacher and get to enjoy all the public school holidays.
-The downside for many is the desk-warming (a popular affectation of Korean and Japanese work ethic) where you must go to work during holidays and sit at your empty desk in your empty classroom for the full work day, doing absolutely nothing (I’ll stop there before I work myself into a frenzy and throw my laptop out the window in frustration).
+The downside for many is the desk-warming (a popular affectation of Korean and Japanese work ethic) where you must go to work during holidays and sit at your empty desk in your empty classroom for the full workday, doing absolutely nothing (I’ll stop there before I work myself into a frenzy and throw my laptop out the window in frustration).

 The dreaded desk-warming could strike in any job in Korea; there’s not much you can do about it except try and do something useful.
 This website was born out of too much time desk-warming.